Media

+Explore our latest press, statements, and interviews about how providers, advocates, and communities are leading the charge for mental health reform.
 As a grassroots coalition led by providers and advocates, we believe in showing the real faces and voices behind the movement.
 This page includes photo highlights from our Roundtable events, podcast and radio interviews, news features, published articles, and other media moments that bring our mission to life.
 These stories reveal the urgency of our work and the power of collective action to transform mental health care.

 Nicole Sartini advocates for equitable mental health access by breaking barriers that hinder care regardless of background.
 Addressing systemic obstacles, she promotes mental health as a universal right.
 The focus includes policy change, community engagement, and resource allocation.
 The video uses stories and facts to inspire action for a fair, just mental health system.